Visitation Procedures & Visitor Conduct

 We ask that you please enter our home in a calm and confident manner.
 Our dogs are very well behaved, but they will read your energy if you are nervous or excited!

-After you walk through the foot bath (as outlined above), and we open the door for you to enter, please walk into our home right away and please don't stand in the doorway so that our door is left gaping open and our dogs are left wondering if the door is open for them or for you.
+Once we open the door for you to enter, please walk into our home right away and please don't stand in the doorway so that our door is left gaping open and our dogs are left wondering if the door is open for them or for you.

 Our dogs meet many strangers on a regular basis and it is hard to regulate consistency in how people respond to meeting them.
 The best way to enter our home is to walk in with calm confidence and for the first few minutes just focus on meeting us and IGNORE our dogs until they either settle down if they are excited, or allow our dogs to relax and approach you in a calm manner.